HL7/davinci-ecdx/input/pagecontent/specification.md

 #### Fetching the Data

 When the task is complete, the Payer fetches the data of interest which is referenced by `Task.output`.
 It can either refer to a 'contained' search set Bundle - because the Bundle is not something that would have any independent existence - or to external resources which are subsequently fetched by the Payer use a RESTful GET.
-If there is no data found by the Provider the The `Task.status` is "failed" with a reason in `Task.statusReason` (e.g.,"no matching results") and the `Task.output` is absent.
+If there is no data found by the Provider the  `Task.status` is "failed" with a reason in `Task.statusReason` (e.g.,"no matching results") and the `Task.output` is absent.

 #### Example Transactions: